-This filter returns only data rows that meet both conditions.
-Sometimes, you need to create a filter to return data rows when either condition is true, or you need to create a more complex filter.
+This filter returns data rows that meet both conditions.
+To create a filter to return data rows when either condition is true, or you need to create a more complex filter.
+To accomplish either task, use Advanced Filter, as shown in Figure 5-11.